Resources for aged care service providers are available on the Department of Health website, including:

 Refer a client to My Aged Care

 Clients should be registered with My Aged Care before they can receive non-urgent services.
-If a client approaches you directly to organise services, you can:
+If a client asks you to organise services, you can:

 - use the Make a referral form to help them register with My Aged Care.
 You should tell the client that the My Aged Care contact centre may call them (or their representative) to discuss their needs, OR